ClecioVier/Deep_Learning/README.md

 # Deep_Learning
-In this repository I`ll post some works with deep learning
+In this repository I`ll post some works with neural networks, convolutional, transfer learning, etc.